dariusf/fable/docs.md

 ```

 [^1]: We can't actually hot-reload by saving and restoring all interpreter state, as some of it is maintained by the JS runtime due to the use of CPS.

-[^2]: Note that only `~` and the jump or tunnel instructions can cause control flow changes.
-In particular, calling runtime functions like `render` within regular inline code will not work (as the jumps have to go through the interpreter).

 [^3]: A helpful analogy is the execution model of a REPL.
 If the same closed block of code is pasted every time, it should always execute the same way, as it only relies on definitions given in the block itself.
 Idempotency of definitions can be ensured by using `var`.